Khyati

 Khyati (ख्याति) is one of the 24 daughters of Daksha, born to his wife Prasuti.
-Her father is regarded to have another 62 from his wife Panchajani (Virini).
+Her father is regarded to have another 62 from his wife Panchajani (Virini/Virani).
 One of his daughters is called Khyati, who is married to the sage Bhrigu.
-Khyati bears her husband two sons, Dhata and Vidhata, as well as a daughter, Lakshmi.
+Khyati bears her husband two sons, Dhata and Vidhata, as well as a daughter, Bhargavi.